Inside: Looking for new Thanksgiving family tradition ideas? Here are 12 Thanksgiving traditions you can start with your family and friends this year.

 Each family member can then write thank you cards to each other.
 Cards can be opened when everyone’s back home, or right there at the Thanksgiving table.
 It’s up to your family members.
 But the idea is to uplift each other with words of gratitude.

-6. Gratitude on index cards
+6. Write gratitude on index cards

 Pass around index cards and have everyone write down what they are thankful for this year.
 The host collects the cards and keeps them until next year.
 Next Thanksgiving day, the host reads all of the last years’ index cards out loud.
 This helps everyone see how much they’ve grown in a year and what has changed in their lives.
 It’s like creating a time capsule for everyone at the dinner table.
-Rinse and repeat next year.
+Rinse and repeat again next year.

-7. Share what you’ve learned
+7. Share what you’ve learned this year

 When the family is enjoying dinner, everyone can take a turn and share one thing they learned in the last year.
 This can be coupled with saying one thing they are thankful for.